arfhsanim/arfhsanim/README.md

 I'm interested in problem-solving and learning something new.
 I am fascinated by how technology works and I spend most of my spare time designing programs and web pages because I enjoy problem solving and logical thinking...
 Throughout my academic life, I have had different ideas about what career I would pursue in the future.

 Learned: [C, JAVA, PYTHON, JS, SQL, PHP,XML, Android]
-- 🔭 I’m currently Studding in **Green University of Bangladesh department of CSE**
+- 🔭 I’ve complicated my BSC in Computer Science and Engineering from **Green University of Bangladesh**
-- 🌱 I’m currently learning backend developing
+- 🌱 I’m currently learning Flutter using Dart
 - 🤔 I’m looking for help to learn something new that will be demandable in future
 - 📫 To reach me: **ariful.cse37@gmail.com**
 - 👨‍💻 All of my projects are available at [https://github.com/arfhsanim](https://github.com/arfhsanim)